 The most common materials for expanding flanges are A105 (high-temp. carbon steel), A350 (LTCS) and ASTM A182 (stainless steel and above).

-ANSI/ASME B16.5 specification and are available with raised or flat face (RF, FF).
+Pressure ratings and dimensions of expanding flanges are in accordance with the ANSI/ASME B16.5 specification and are available with raised or flat face (RF, FF).

 The drawing of an ASME expanding flange.